PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD008.md

 | ---      | `System.Iec61131Lib.Any` | `ANY`, `ANY_MAGNITUDE`, `ANY_NUM`, `ANY_INT`, `ANY_SIGNED`, `ANY_UNSIGNED`, `ANY_REAL`, `ANY_BIT`, `ANY_ELEMENTARY`, `ANY_STRING` |
 ## Solution

-You can also use the provided automatic Code Fix to add a `[DataType]` attribute with all possible mappings inside to choose from. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)
+You can also use the provided automatic Code Fixes to add a `[DataType]` attribute with one of the possible mappings inside. ( Press Alt + Enter on the Error line to find the Code Fix in the context menu)

 Insert a `[DataType]` attribute with the name of the IEC type you want to map to.